NodeArt/pimcore/doc/Development_Documentation/03_Documents/02_Document_Types/15_Print_Documents.md

 ## PDF Rendering

 Both web-to-print documents have an additional tab that is the place for rendering documents to print-ready PDFs.
-When rendering, the print is first rendererd to HTML, then rendered as a Twig template (yes, you can use Twig expressions in the document) and then rendered to an PDF.
+When rendering, the print is first rendererd to HTML and then rendered to an PDF.
 PDF rendering itself is done by an third party renderer.
 Currently we support [wkhtmltopdf](http://wkhtmltopdf.org/) and [pdfreactor](http://www.pdfreactor.com/).
 Please see their documentation for details concerning template possibilities.